FFFjx/MKPNMF/README.md

 # MKPNMF
-An project that reproduce the code of a paper "Multi-kernel Projective Nonnegative Matrix Factorization Algorithm" and apply it.
+A project that reproduce the code of a paper "Multi-kernel Projective Nonnegative Matrix Factorization Algorithm" and apply it.

 ## NMF
 The normal NMF algorithm.